Precision Medicine + Neuroscience

 Cortical electrodes: grid and strip electrodes

-Subdural electrodes: depth electrodes for use with anchor bolts for stereo-EEG
+Depth electrodes for use with anchor bolts for stereo-EEG

 Hybrid electrodes: novel proprietary design combining cortical micro-strips with depth electrodes

-Epilepsy as an Initial Clinical Application
+Intracranial Monitoring and Epilepsy as Initial Clinical Application

 Epilepsy is one of the most common neurological conditions, affecting approximately 1% of the world population.